 At the end of the Foundation program students will write the Welder Certificate of Completion exam.
-Students who complete the Foundation program and exam are eligible for ITA credit in Welder Level 1 and Level 2 apprenticeship and 300 work-based hours.
+Students who complete the Foundation program and exam are eligible for SkilledTradesBC credit in Welder Level 1 and Level 2 apprenticeship and 300 work-based hours.

 Apprenticeship and Modular Pathways

 There are two pathways for progression beyond the Welding Foundation.
 Students with an employer sponsor will progress to Welder Apprentice Level 3, followed by the Specialty Metals Endorsement.
 To apply for Level 3, see Apprenticeship Programs.
 Students without an employer sponsor will progress to Welder Level B followed by Welder Level A.

 Please see kpu.ca/trades for schedule information.

 Who Studies Welding?